Table of Contents

 SA is an LLC, a private entity, which also qualifies as a person under securities laws.
 They don’t trade in government securities at all, so they register with and are regulated by the SEC like any other private entity.

-Deception or Omission: Neither PTB or SA are allowed to make any affirmative statement or omit information, subject to the materiality requirements below.
+Deception or Omission: Neither PTB nor SA are allowed to make any affirmative statement or omit information, subject to the materiality requirements below.

 For example, if government accounting can be classified under the new accounting standards set by FASAB (see https://constitution.solari.com/fasab-statement-56-understanding-new-government-financial-accounting-loopholes/), whether those accounting changes also alter the risk level of government securities needs to take into account the fiscal stability of the government as a whole, the amount of money allocated to paying such securities back, as well as other factors a reasonable investor would consider in determining the risk levels and creditworthiness of a government security.
 If any information like that is omitted, would that omission be so significant as to change how a reasonable investor would approach that security?

-If the misrepresentation results in a negative impact value on the value of the securities (for instance, by artificially inflating the value, then dropping the value once the deception becomes known).
+If the misrepresentation results in a negative impact value on the value of the securities (for instance, by artificially inflating the value, then dropping the value once the deception becomes known), the misrepresentation is considered material.
 For instance, if SA represents that they won several government contracts, but they didn’t (or the contracts were worth far less than SA said), their stock prices will probably fall when the information comes out.
 That would result in a negative impact on stock value, and the information would be considered material.

 VI.
 About Us